mcqll/mcqll.github.io/_resources/computecanada_R.md

 6. Quit R with `q()`.
 You will return to the bash prompt on the login node.

 Now it should be all set.

-You should only have to run step 5 once (the packages will remain installed for you for all future sessions on Beluga).
+Note: *Steps 1-4 you'll use anytime you use Compute Canada for an R project.
+You should only have to run step 5 once ever (the packages will remain installed for you for all future sessions on Beluga).
+If you need other packages in the future, just open R and `install.packages` as in step 5 to install them too.*

 ## 2. Test fitting models in R